 git commit -m "First commit"

-and typegit log
+and typegit status

 flowchart LR idw(Index) -->|git commit| idl(Local) classDef workspace fill:lightgray,stroke:black,color:black classDef index fill:lightblue,stroke:black,color:black classDef local fill:lightgreen,stroke:black,color:black classDef remote fill:yellow,stroke:black,color:black class idw index; class idl local;